Condensed Interior-Point Methods for Scalable Nonlinear Programming on GPUs: Primal-dual interior-point method

 \section{Primal-dual interior-point method}

-The interior-point method (IPM) is among the most popular algorithms to solve nonlinear programs.
-The basis of the algorithm is to reformulate the Karush-Kuhn-Tucker (KKT) conditions of the nonlinear program as a smooth system of nonlinear equations using a homotopy method~\cite{nocedal_numerical_2006}.
-In a standard implementation, the resulting system is solved iteratively with a Newton method (used in conjunction with a line-search method for globalization).
-In Section \ref{sec:ipm:problem}, we give a brief description of a nonlinear program.
-We detail in Section \ref{sec:ipm:kkt} the Newton step computation within each IPM iteration.
+The interior-point method (IPM) is among the most popular algorithms for solving nonlinear programs.
+The algorithm is based on reformulating the Karush-Kuhn-Tucker (KKT) conditions of the nonlinear program as a smooth system of nonlinear equations using a homotopy-based method~\cite{nocedal_numerical_2006}.
+In a standard implementation, the resulting system is solved iteratively using a Newton method combined with a line-search method for globalization.

+This section provides a brief overview of the IPM algorithm and its numerical implementation.
+Section \ref{sec:ipm:problem} describes the nonlinear programming problem formulation.
+In Section \ref{sec:ipm:kkt}, we detail the Newton step computation within each IPM iteration.